Explore the awesome features of our plagiarism checker

-Imagine that you are dealing with the paper with 10% of the similarities.
-Which one will look more credible to you – the one in which all the 10% were taken from only one source or the one in which similarities come from tens or hundreds of sources?
+Imagine that you are dealing with a paper with 10% similarities.
+Which one will look more credible to you – a paper in which all of that 10% was taken from only one source, or a paper in which the similarities come from tens or hundreds of sources?

-The quick score is a brand new score that helps to roughly evaluate the uploaded paper in second.
+Quick Score is a brand new algorithm that makes it possible to roughly evaluate your paper in a matter of seconds.

 The quick score is shown in seconds.
 As soon as you upload the file, the quick score will appear almost immediately.

-Our plagiarism checker will put links to the sources on the matched parts in your document.
-These links allow correct any improper quotations, words, and paraphrases in your document.
+Our plagiarism checker will place links to the sources on the matched parts in your document.
+These links allow you to correct any improper quotations, words, and paraphrases in your document.
 If you are confident that the quotations are placed properly in your document, a simple verification on your part will allow you to proceed with your document review and download.

-Our system’s enhanced technology detects not only copy & paste plagiarism, but also paraphrased plagiarism.
+Our system’s state-of-the-art technology detects not only copy & paste plagiarism, but also paraphrase plagiarism.
 If you receive a high paraphrase score, it’s important to carefully and thoroughly review your document to avoid the risk of plagiarism.

-Some citations may be recognized as plagiarism by teachers so it is important to check the paper for correct citation in order to avoid any unpleasant consequences.
+Improper citations may be recognized as plagiarism by teachers, so it is important to check your paper for correct citation in order to avoid any negative consequences.

-Our plagiarism checker will let you know which citations are good – they will be marked green.
-It will also mark purple all the citations which are recognizable as plagiarism, so you will know what citations you should edit.
+Our plagiarism checker will let you know which citations are proper – they will be marked green.
+It will also mark purple all the citations which are recognizable as plagiarism, so you will know which citations you should edit.

-Even if your document is written in several different languages, our multilingual system is capable of detecting plagiarism.
-That’s why our plagiarism checker system is recognized as the national plagiarism detection system in several different countries.
+Even if your document is written in several languages, our multilingual system has no trouble detecting plagiarism.
+That’s why our plagiarism checker system is recognized as the national plagiarism detection system in several countries.